linpengcheng/PurefunctionPipelineDataflow/README.md

 #### Concentration and decentralization

 - Data is centrally managed by the warehouse.
-Data verification and constraints are very convenient, which helps maintain the integrity and correctness of the data, and also helps to understand the data correctly, with the least maintenance cost and the simplest management.
+Data verification and constraints are very convenient, which helps maintain the integrity and correctness of the data
+- It completely displays the standard specifications of the data and helps to understand the data correctly and comprehensively.
+- The maintenance cost is the smallest and the management is the simplest.
 - Data processing is independently produced by each workshop, there is no interaction between each workshop, and each workshop is only responsible for the warehouse.